sigmie/docs.sigmie.com/src/pages/docs/applications.md

 description: A workspace for your indices and documents.
 ---

-Think of an Application like a workspace where your Indices and your Documents live.
+A workspace where your Indices and your Documents live.

+---

 Each Sigmie Application is independent and has its own infrastructure and billing cycle.

----

 ## General